NADH supplement by Ray Sahelian, M.D. health benefit of NADH supplement

 and oxygen, is able to produce energy.
 This energy is in the form of ATP (adenosine

 triphosphate).
-Therefore, a good supply of NADH optimizes energy production in the body.
+Therefore, a good supply optimizes energy production in the body.

-Another function of NADH is its ability to help transform an amino acid called tyrosine
+Another function is its ability to help transform an amino acid called tyrosine

 into the important brain chemical dopamine.
 Dopamine is involved in mood, energy, sexual